knpuniversity/php-beginner-series/knpu/episode3/query-parameters.rst

     Eventually, we'll learn a strategy called "routing" that makes creating new pages easier and gives you tons of control over how your URLs look.

-Ever page follows a fimilar pattern: we do some work at the top - like querying the database - and then we use the variables we created in the rest of the HTML to print things.
+Every page follows a familiar pattern: we do some work at the top - like querying the database - and then we use the variables we created in the rest of the HTML to print things.
 Here, our "work" will be to query for only *one* pet in the database.

 But first, let's create a link from each pet on the homepage to this file.
-To tell the page *which* pet we want to display, let's ``?id=`` to the end of the URL and print out this pet's ``id``:
+To tell the page *which* pet we want to display, let's add ``?id=`` to the end of the URL and print out this pet's ``id``:

 .. code-block:: html+php